sartak/shawn.dev/published/one-million-anki-reviews.md

 Today, I hit one million reviews in Anki.
 One **million**!

 I started using spaced repetition back in 2009 to learn the kanji.
-My very first review was for the kanji meaning "one", which looks like this: 一
+My very first review was for the kanji meaning "one", which looks like <span class="hang">this: 一</span>

 Since then, my use of Anki has grown to studying a third language, the board game Go, and other bits of miscellany.
 I've also tried to use SRS for non-memorization tasks, like reminding me of meaningful quotes, but never quite got that to work.